 INTRODUCTION

-As our understanding of physics and its potential applications is constantly evolving, our success as a technological society depends on the development of pupils who are secure in their knowledge of physics, and who are resilient, adaptable, creative, and inventive.
+As our understanding of physics and its potential applications is constantly evolving, our success as a technological society depends on the development of young people who are secure in their knowledge of physics, and who are resilient, adaptable, creative, and inventive.

 Pupils are encouraged to make critical and evaluative comment, and to accept that physics is a developing subject.